• English

 / /

-Strengthening Your Pelvic Floor Muscles
+Strengthening Your Pelvic Floor to Support Prolapse

 In the same way as all the other muscles in your body, your pelvic floor muscles need to be exercised to keep them strong and toned.
 However, they are not exercised through traditional exercises such as running.
 In fact, high impact exercises such as running and gymnastics cause damage to the pelvic floor muscles, weakening them further.